PierfrancescoSoffritti/android-youtube-player/README.md

          src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/>
 </a>

 Having the sample apps installed is a good way to be notified of new releases.
-Although Watching this repository will allow GitHub to email you whenever I publish a release.
+Although watching this repository will allow GitHub to email you whenever a new release is published.

 # Download
 The Gradle dependency is available via [jCenter](https://bintray.com/pierfrancescosoffritti/maven). jCenter is the default Maven repository used by Android Studio.